 - “Internal replication of computational workflows in scientific research” by Jade Benjamin-Chung (Stanford).
 Register to attend.
 Learn More →.

 Jun.
-2, 2021 — BITSS, the AEA Data Editor, and the Research Division of the Federal Reserve Bank of St. Louis will host a joint workshop at the Tenth Annual AEA Conference on Teaching and Research in Economic Education (CTREE).
-The workshop will give an overview of the evolving landscape of reproducibility standards in economics, teach foundational skills in data literacy for reproducibility, demonstrate a curricular module for conducting and reporting reproductions, and discuss opportunities for instructors, students, and researchers to contribute to these ongoing efforts.
+2, 2021 — BITSS, the Research Division of the Federal Reserve Bank of St. Louis, and Lars Vilhuber hosted a workshop at the Tenth Annual AEA Conference on Teaching and Research in Economic Education (CTREE).
+The workshop included an overview of the evolving landscape of reproducibility standards in economics, an introduction to the Social Science Reproduction Platform, and an introduction to a Data Citations module using the Federal Reserve Economic Data.
 Learn More →.